swayamkatole/monolith-vs-microservices-ecommerce/README.md

 ### Configure the database

-Create a PostgreSQL database and configure each service with local credentials.
+Create a PostgreSQL database and configure each application or service with local credentials.

-Do not commit passwords, API keys, or local configuration files to GitHub.
-Use an `application.properties` file locally or environment variables.
+Do not commit passwords, API keys, `.env` files, or local configuration files to GitHub.
+Use a local `application.properties` file or environment variables.

 ### Run the monolith